Skip to main content

 • There are multiple types of transactions you can model.
 Click "+ Add" to select what you need:

-• Trigger convertibles
+• Trigger Convertibles

 • Click From transactions to trigger an existing convertible or ‘New convertible’ to create a new one for the round.